 A lot of groups are asking for money right now; there are too many important causes and it's hard to know where help is most needed and effective.

-Among the groups SORTES supports is Campaign Zero:
+Among the groups SORTES supports is the PA Immigrant Relief Fund:

-The editors of this publication support this cause and we urge you to as well.
+The people who have worked on this publication support this cause and we urge you to as well.